XRP-Dad/go-go-gadget/README.md

 - **Robust Logging**: Structured logging with `logrus` for detailed diagnostics.
 - **Flexible Scoring**: Configurable weights for proxy selection (ping: 40%, hops: 20%, SNMP: 30%, SSH: 10%).
 - **Monitoring & Testing**: New endpoints `/health`, `/config`, and `/test-check` for system health and mock testing.
+- **Optimized Proxy Polling**: Proxies use exponential backoff to reduce server load during idle periods.
+- **In-Memory Caching**: Results are cached for 5 minutes to improve retrieval performance.
+- **Structured Python Logging**: Enhanced logging in the Python integration script for better debugging.
+- **Timeout Mechanism**: Prevents infinite polling for results in the Python script with a 5-minute timeout.
+- **Improved Error Handling**: Enhanced error handling with detailed logging in both Go and Python components.
+-

 ### Prerequisites